explosion/spaCy/website/docs/usage/rule-based-matching.md

 <Infobox title="Important note on creating patterns" variant="warning">

 To create the patterns, each phrase has to be processed with the `nlp` object.
-If you have a model loaded, doing this in a loop or list comprehension can easily become inefficient and slow.
+If you have a trained pipeline loaded, doing this in a loop or list comprehension can easily become inefficient and slow.
 If you **only need the tokenization and lexical attributes**, you can run [`nlp.make_doc`](/api/language#make_doc) instead, which will only run the tokenizer.
 For an additional speed boost, you can also use the [`nlp.tokenizer.pipe`](/api/tokenizer#pipe) method, which will process the texts as a stream.

 ```diff
 - patterns = [nlp(term) for term in LOTS_OF_TERMS]